bgmartins/soil-classification/README.md

 ```

 ## To run the project
-To create the various representaions of the data first run
+To create the various representations of the data, first run :
 ```
 data_treatment/create_sets.sh
 ```